IgorLadnik/NodeProcessorCommands/README.md

 Commands in their course of actions do anything, e.g. create Web servers, access database, perform business logic.
 </p>

+# Merits

 Such an approach to service implementation has several important merits:<br/>
-- the most complex part of service software (which is processor) is universal and changed seldom,<br/>
+- the most complex part of service software (which is processor) is universal and changed seldom, which reduces developers efforts and amount of required testing,<br/>
-- service is very flexible allowing to implement any domain configuration by selecting appropriate set of commands,<br/>
+- service is very flexible allowing implementation of different configurations by selecting appropriate set of commands,<br/>
 - ensures better performance for commands chain execution since all commands may be fulfilled localy in one process without network communication with other services,<br/>
 - possibility to change commands (and therefore service behavior) "on the fly" without service redeployment and even restart,<br/>
 - easy scaling since all services (processors) are the same,<br/>